KieronKretschmar/MentorGG_ArchitectureDocumentation/MatchSelection.md

 ## Information Flow

 ### Summary
 `MatchSelectionHelper` supplies `WebApp` with the data it needs to compute the required Matchids client-side.
-It will then request data specifically for these MatchIds from `MatchRetriever` or `TeamMatchRetriever`, respectively.
+The `WebApp` then request data specifically for these MatchIds from `MatchRetriever` or `TeamMatchRetriever`, respectively.

 ### Terminology
 - `MMH`: MetaMatchHistory, a list where each entry contains metadata about a match played by the user/team.
 Each matches metadata contains properties like